 IBS Treatment: How Much Therapy Is Needed to Produce Relief

 Several of the studies analyzed found that 12 or fewer therapy sessions could provide valuable relief.
-My experience indicates that the exact type of therapy and number of treatment sessions may vary according to the individual's particular issues, needs and circumstances.
-What seems to be clear though is that shorter term treatment can produce longer term benefits.
+My experience indicates that the exact type of therapy and the number of treatment sessions may vary according to the individual's particular issues, needs, and circumstances.
+What seems to be clear though is that shorter-term treatment can produce long-term benefits.